allegro/allegro.tech/_posts/2015-06-01-comparison-of-webdriver-based-solutions-for-tests-automation.md

 ### Class structures

 Before we start writing programs, let&rsquo;s take a look at class structures and initial imports.
-After that we will focus only on pure features delivered by test frameworks.
+After that we will focus only on pure features delivered by the test frameworks.

 First let&rsquo;s begin with Java as the most widely used technology from all mentioned above.
 The structure of Java class named **ComparisionTest.java** with included JUnit and Selenium library is: